 - 9.1 A student is evaluated for theory courses through Internal Assessment and End Semester External Examinations.
-The IA consists of two internal semester examinations (40% weightage), one conducted during mid-semester and second exam conducted towards end of the semester and teacher evaluation (60% weightage) through home assignments, viva/quiz, regularity etc. - 9.2 The relative weightage is 25% for IA and 75% for ESE.
+The IA consists of one internal semester examinations (50% weightage), and teacher evaluation (50% weightage) through home assignments, viva/quiz, regularity etc. - 9.2 The relative weightage is 25% for IA and 75% for ESE.
 Minimum marks for passing is calculated by the sum of marks obtained IA and ESE